Locations:

 • Bacterial meningitis: Although it’s rare, hypopituitarism can be a complication of bacterial meningitis.

-• Genetic mutations: Some rare genetic mutations can cause hypopituitarism.
+• Genetic mutations: Some rare genetic conditions can cause deficiencies in pituitary hormones.

 Diagnosis and Tests

-What tests will be done to diagnose hypopituitarism?
+What tests will be done to diagnose the condition?

 Your healthcare provider may order any of the following tests to diagnose hypopituitarism: